-Here, my meticulousness wishes to shift the reader’s attention from Monica’s boobs to her cinematic persona.
+Here, my meticulousness wishes to shift the reader’s attention from Monica’s breasts to her cinematic persona.
 Monica Bellucci did not give so much privilege that people would limit everything to her breasts only.
 She couldn’t care less.
 Being beautiful isn’t everything.
 So, let us be Humanist today and talk about where does this passion for exploring the dark side of humanity and boldness come from?

 I wondered what process she has, but she likes to drop statements like a nuclear bomb.
 She says shit with utmost simplicity and truthfulness.
 I’ve seen nasty diplomatic interviews.
 Let’s say she is not diplomatic.
 She has an answer for why she chooses violent and controversial movies.

 She said in an interview that,” My body is an object of work.
 That’s why I think to be an actor is one of the most violent jobs.
 It’s more of a high than pain.
 I think actors can do things with their bodies – it’s like they forget they are inside.
 They can do things without being ashamed.”
 In another interview, she said,” I like exploring the dark side of humanity.
 I get to be in touch with my darker side without being dangerous to society.”
 Well, I can see that in your crooked smile there!
 But, isn’t it something every goddamn creative person wants?
 She is not afraid to be someone’s muse.
 She gives up control.

 When I saw ‘Malena’ for the first time, I thought she is expressionless!
 And somehow that’s true.
 Every model turned actor might face the same problem.
 For her Modeling was easy to get an escape from her provisional life.
 But She gave the same expression while nude scenes.
 When your breasts are going gaga in front of the camera it’s hard to even stand there.
 But she couldn’t care less.
 She wanted to get movies through photographs and she did.